 Move your cursor near the path until the cursor changes shape to a curved arc.
 You can then drag the path

 To add control points to a motion path.

 Click the frame in the Timeline into which you want to insert the position keyframe and then right click and choose Insert Keyframe>Position.
 A diamond icon appears in the Timeline and a new control point appears in the motion path on the Stage.
-The addition of the new control point means that the curvature of the green line need not be the same along all portions of the green line.
+The addition of the new control point means that the curvature of the line need not be the same along all portions of the line.